 Match Making Invites

-Additionally, the top 10 players in Europe, top 30 in North America, top 30 in South America, and top 30 in the Middle East, on the FACEIT Elo rankings who are not already members of FPL will be invited to play in the upcoming week.
-Players who earn these positions will need to maintain their ELO rank each week to be invited back for the following week.
+Additionally, the top 15 players in their respective regions on the FACEIT Elo rankings who are not already members of FPL will be invited for a two-week trial to FPL.
+Players who earn these positions will need to maintain their ELO rank every two weeks to be invited back for the following weeks.

 Matchmaking players will be contacted the day before each FPL play week to confirm their availability to participate.
-If selected players cannot commit to the upcoming week's schedule, their spots will be offered to other eligible players who can participate.
-Players who fail to play will not be invited back the following week, if this continues to happen you may not be invited back for the remainder of the season.
+If selected players cannot commit to playing during their trial period, their spots will be offered to other eligible players who can participate.
+Players who fail to play will not be invited back the following trial period, if this continues to happen you may not be invited back for the remainder of the season.

 Why Change the System?